frederikja163/GreenGrid/README.md

 # CO2

-This is a opensource project developed by a group of university students at Aau.
+This is a opensource project developed by a group of university students at AAU.
 The goal is to calculate when home appliances have to start in order to use as little CO2 as possible.

 ## Building
 Make sure you have a recent version of gcc and make insalled.